-Focus on building the content that is more relevant and related to your voice search keyword.
+Focus on building more relevant content related to your voice search keyword.

-These commonly asked questions can be about a brand, product, services or just any topic as well.
+These commonly asked questions can be about a brand, product, service, or any topic.

-Your content needs to be focussing on all the “what, where, who, why and how” aspect of the topic.
+Your content needs to focus on all the “what, where, who, why, and how” aspect of the topic.

-Also, that’s how people ask questions related to any particular topic starting with these question terms.
+Also, that’s how people ask questions about any particular topic starting with these terms.